 4. Highlights Below the Brow

 Once you have all of your colors blended, then you need to highlight just above the crease and below the eyebrow.
 Use a light color, and avoid getting the color on your browbone.
 Use the lightest color you have in your palette, and blend.
-Remember, blending is important to getting a seamless, effortless effect.
-Use a medium eyeshadow brush to get the right amount above your crease, and blend, blend, blend.

 5. Corner Time